-Glencoe's The American Journey to World War I, as well as Glencoe's entire social studies series, is the product of ongoing classroom-oriented research that involves students, teachers, curriculum supervisors, administrators, parents, content experts, and educational-research specialists.
+Glencoe's Discovering Our Past: Ancient Civilizations, as well as Glencoe's entire social studies series, is the product of ongoing classroom-oriented research that involves students, teachers, curriculum supervisors, administrators, parents, content experts, and educational-research specialists.

 Glencoe's programs are founded on pedagogy, research, and authorship, all of which contribute to the success of Glencoe's programs in the classroom.
 Glencoe's pedagogical approach draws on significant educational research conducted by leading scholars and practitioners in education.
 Glencoe's author team is a mix of practicing classroom teachers, curriculum supervisors, college-level educators, and learning specialists.
 Glencoe's research framework helps ensure that Glencoe social studies programs are both practical and progressive in their approach.